Monday, 24 February 2025

 ★ Copper + Carbon dioxide → Copper carbonate

-Copper loses its brown surface and gain green coat (copper carbonate)
+Copper loses its brown surface and gain green coat due to formation of copper carbonate.

 ★ Silver + Sulfur →Silver sulphide